traefikturkey/onramp/README.md

 ## Docker Services

-other docker services are included in the ./services-available directory The configuration files include links to the web page for the services which has the available documentation
+Other docker services are included in the ./services-available directory The configuration files include links to the web page for the services which has the available documentation.

+> Note : This also includes cautions and notices for some of the different services, so be sure to look at them.

-to list them:
+To list them:
 ```
 make list-services
 ```

-they can be enabled by running the following commands:
+They can be enabled by running the following commands:

 ```
 make enable-service uptime-kuma